scripted-adventurer/nfl-no-fans/README.md

 The results for yards per play are a little surprising - especially the result for U.S. Bank Stadium (Minnesota Vikings) which had the strongest observed relationship (r = -0.55) between attendance percentage and home yards per play, only it was negative!

 Two things to note here:
 1. This analysis does not take into account which team the fans are rooting for.
 We assume that the fans are primarily rooting for the home team, but there may be circumstances where this is not the case (and many NFL fans have certainly seen games with a large proportion of away fans in the stands).
-Perhaps this explains the result for FirstEnergy Stadium (Browns) and away yards per play: The Browns have been so bad for so long that fans have mostly given up on the team, and a high attendance percentage is actually a signal that many away fans are attending the game.
 2. This analysis ignores any correlation between the quality of the opponent and the attendance percentage.
 We might expect that fans are more likely to attend a game they think will be competitive, i.e. a matchup between two good teams.
 In that case, the predicted relationship between attendance percentage and yards per play might flip simply due to the fact that the quality of the opponent is much greater.
 This may help explain the result for U.S. Bank Stadium (Vikings) and the LA Coliseum (Rams).
 This would be an interesting area for further analysis.

 The results for penalties and penalty yards are very interesting.
 It seems that (for some teams at least) there is a relationship between attendance percentage and penalties and penalty yards, but that the relationship is positive for home teams and negative for away teams.
 So how can we explain higher attendance being correlated with more penalties and penalty yards for the home team but fewer penalties and penalty yards for the away team?
 Perhaps a large and energetic home crowd increases the emotional energy of the home team but decreases it for the away team because the perceived group identity of each player affects whether the crowd energy excites or depresses them.